Check out the Multicultural Holidays calendar to learn more about multicultural holidays and observances each month.

 ![]() |

-This site is the main hub for UC Davis student health and counseling services.
-Students are provided information surrounding: medical care, counseling, wellness, urgent Care, insurance coverage and other resources and services available to them.
+UC Davis Student Health & Counseling Services (SHCS) | This site is the main hub for UC Davis student health and counseling services.
+Students are provided information surrounding: medical care, counseling, wellness, urgent Care, insurance coverage and other resources and services available to them. |

-Case Managers assist students who are struggling with a range of life issues.
-They help to connect students with a variety of resources and they work closely with academic advisors, Student Health and Counseling Services, Students of Concern Response Team, Aggie Compass, hospitals, and a variety of other campus and local/regional support services.
+| Office of Student Support Case Managers | Case Managers assist students who are struggling with a range of life issues.
+They help to connect students with a variety of resources and they work closely with academic advisors, Student Health and Counseling Services, Students of Concern Response Team, Aggie Compass, hospitals, and a variety of other campus and local/regional support services. |

 ![]() |